A time series analysis to forecast 2024 cherry blossom bloom date

 Now we check the performance of the model using some charts where we first check the prediction plot, then the Regression and model errors.

-# Plot the prediction
+# Plot the predictionautoplot(fcast_kyoto_test) +xlab("Year") +ylab("Percentage change")

-# recover estimates of nu(t) and epsilon(t)
+# recover estimates of nu(t) and epsilon(t) cbind("Regression Errors"=residuals(fit_kyoto_test, type="regression"),"ARIMA errors"=residuals(fit_kyoto_test, type="innovation")) %>%autoplot(facets=TRUE)

 There does not seem to be any issues with either of the plots.
 Now we check the residuals to see if they are normally distributed.

-# Check the residuals
+# Check the residualscheckresiduals(fit_kyoto_test)

 Ljung-Box test